 Previous articles on my blog have covered the basics of the gut–brain axis and how microbes can control food cravings.
 In this article, I will focus on how microbes might influence temperament in children, though much of what I will cover applies to adult behavior as well.

-The development of a child’s brain lays the foundation for all future behavior and learning.
-In the first few years of life, an estimated 700 to 1,000 new synapses (connections between neurons) form every second (2).
 After this period of rapid growth and proliferation, the number of synapses is reduced via a process called pruning.
 During pruning, specialized immune cells of the brain called microglia break down synaptic material.
 This allows other connections to be strengthened and become more efficient.
 Studies have shown that pruning by microglia is essential for normal postnatal brain development (3).

 The interaction of the child’s biology with his or her environmental conditions and experiences is what ultimately determines which connections are maintained.
 A synapse that is constantly activated will tend to be strengthened, while a synapse that never receives input will be pruned.
 In this “use it or lose it” fashion, the brain is extremely malleable during this critical period.